benjymous/annotations/sandman/sandman.39.md

 familiar to Western audiences partly through the poem "Xanadu", which came complete in a vision to the author, Samuel Coleridge, in an opium-induced dream.
+Shangtu is (in correct PinYin romanisation) the name of the Mongol's first capital city after they conquered the Chinese empire.
+It flourished for 50 or so years in the thirteenth century before the capital was moved south and modern Peking/Beijing built.
+Marco Polo visited China during the brief period when Shangtu was capital and described it in detail.
+The site exists today as dramatic ruined earthworks in Inner Mongolia.
+It is the original 'Xanadu' of western Romantic poetry.

 	Panel 5:  The Khan's request for one hundred Christian scholars and technicians is historically accurate, including its answer.
 	Gautama Buddha:  Indian religious leader and founder of Buddhism.